3-D Secure 2.0Here’s Why the Upgrade to 3DS2 was Necessary

 Native Mobile Integration and Payment Options

-The original 3DS only supports browser-based transactions.
+The original 3DS only supported browser-based transactions.
 It was never designed to work with mobile commerce.
 When 3DS protocols were attempted on mobile devices, there were issues with the pop-up window, page load speeds, and more.
 Some users found they were unable to access the 3DS authentication page at all.

 3DS 2.0 also works with mobile wallet payment tools like Apple Pay or Google Pay.
 These work in addition to accepting standard payment cards.